 Tim has substantial experience in environmental and land use litigation (especially under the Clean Water Act, Endangered Species Act, Clean Air Act, federal and state Takings Clauses, and nuisance law), securities and antitrust litigation, class certification, fraudulent transfer suits, federal and state tax controversies, labor and employment law, and constitutional appeals and litigation.
 In the securities area, he has submitted successful party or amicus briefs in most of the Supreme Court’s recent cases, including Dabit, Dura, Tellabs, Billing, Stoneridge, and Amchem, as well as in leading lower-court cases such as In re IPO Securities Litigation and Newton.
 He has broad experience in defeating class certification in complex litigation.

 In the environmental law area Tim has been ranked as a top practitioner by Chambers, Best Lawyers in America, Euromoney's Best of the Best USA, and other publications, which have called him "the go-to guy if you have a serious environmental issue on appeal - he is excellent at spotting issues and is a great appellate advocate" (Chambers 2009).
-Tim is ranked Band 1 in Chambers USA 2012 in Environmental Law ("sources unanimously consider Bishop to be an exceptionally strong appellate lawyer") and Legal 500 2012 comments, "Bishop is 'superb and provides exemplary service.'"
+Tim is ranked Band 1 in Chambers USA 2016 in Environmental Law (Bishop "really 'distinguishes himself' in the courtroom with his 'superb' advocacy skills both at the trial and appellate level") and Legal 500 2012 comments, "Bishop is 'superb and provides exemplary service.'"
 Tim successfully argued Solid Waste Agency of Northern Cook County in the Supreme Court, in which the Court struck down the Corps of Engineer’s "migratory bird rule."
 More recently, in Georgia Pacific v.
 NEDC, he obtained Supreme Court reversal of a Ninth Circuit ruling requiring Clean Water Act permits for runoff from forest roads.
 One leading environmental law professor and practitioner has written that Tim is "industry’s leading Supreme Court lawyer in environmental cases."